zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 - The RTM framework offers a common language for comparing coherence across domains: from molecular clocks to neural networks, from individual physiology to group-level synchrony.

 For now, these ambitions remain hypothetical.
-What is concrete is the invitation: to treat coherence not as a vague metaphor, but as a measurable, manipulable property of living systems—and to let $`C_{bio}`$, however provisional, serve as one of the first rulers with which we learn to measure it.
+What is concrete is the invitation: to treat coherence not as a vague metaphor, but as a measurable, manipulable property of living systems, and to let $`C_{bio}`$, however provisional, serve as one of the first rulers with which we learn to measure it.

 **Appendix A**